 The program curriculum covers the "scope and sequence" requirements of Portland Public Schools, along with instructional strategies and curriculum considered "best practice" in working with highly capable students.
 The curriculum is taught at an accelerated pace to meet the needs of students who have exceeded all or most benchmarks.

-ACCESS provides enrichment in classrooms throughout the day, as well as through specific activities, such as student participation in National Geographic Bee, National Spelling Bee, Oregon Writing Festival, American Math Competition, Middle School Science Bowl, Northwest Science Expo, and Chess for Success.
+ACCESS provides enrichment in classrooms throughout the day, as well as through specific activities, such as student participation in National Spelling Bee, Oregon Writing Festival, American Math Competition, Middle School Science Bowl, Northwest Science Expo, and Chess for Success.

 - Curriculum is in two formats: Grades 1, 2, 3, 4 and 5 are self-contained with the exception of math, where students "walk to" math class at their appropriate level each day.
 Math levels are assessed throughout the school year.

-- Grades 6 through 8 are rotational: Language Arts, Math, Science and Social Studies, high school level Spanish and/or Mandarin every day, as well as rotating through Physical Education and a series of enrichment classes.
+- Grades 6 through 8 are rotational: Language Arts, Math, Science and Social Studies, high school level Spanish every day for grades 7-8, as well as rotating through Physical Education and an enrichment class for 6th grade.
 Math for grades 6 through 8 is taught through Algebra 3-4.
 Students needing to continue after Algebra 3-4 may take online math courses, approved by PPS.
-English and Social Studies for grades 6 through 8 is taught through the Freshman high school level (grade 9).
+English and Social Studies for grades 6 through 8 is taught with advanced levels of text and critical processes.
 Emphasis is on writing and analysis.
 Science is taught through freshman year physics, which offers high school credit.

-- Students may receive high school credit while in elementary or middle school.
+- Students may receive high school credit while in elementary or and will receive it in middle school.